AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 1. User requests to <ins>find client (Use Case 3)</ins> or <ins>view schedule (Use Case 4)</ins>.
 2. User requests to <ins>edit client's details (Use Case 6)</ins> to modify session details for the client.
-3. FitFlow stores the new session details for the client.
+3. FitFlow stores the new session details for the client.<br>
-4. FitFlow modifies the session details on the displayed client list.<br>
    Use case ends.

 **Extensions**